The LAT, Look at That Dog Game

 An Example of LAT (look at that) Training

 So let's say you have dog fearful of umbrellas.
-To change his emotional response, you will need to first find very high value treats, and then find a distance where your dog is capable of acknowledging the umbrella without appearing stressed and take treats.
+To change his emotional response, you will need to first find very high value treats, and then find a distance where your dog is capable of acknowledging the umbrella without appearing stressed and takes treats.
 To do this systematically, it's best to create set-ups, in other words, having volunteers with umbrellas walk at a distance.

 As soon as the dog sees the stimuli at a distance, the dog is rewarded with tasty treats.
 Soon the dog will create a positive association and will automatically look at the owner for the treat.
 I call this the "LAT look", you can visibly see the dog's expression change.
-After a few times, the behavior of looking at the trigger can be put on cue.

 Behavior modification pre-LAT